itismyera/7-Zip-zstd/CPP/7zip/Bundles/Codecs/README.md

 ## License and redistribution

-- the same as the original 7-Zip, which means GNU LGPL
+- the same as the original Zipr, which means GNU LGPL